 Another amazing aspect of this city is the food.
 You can find any type you want.

-Good news for solo female travelers, there are plenty of tapas bars around Barcelona.
+Good news for solo female travelers, there are plenty of tapas bars around Barcelona and epic food markets like La Boqueria Barcelona.

 Go to neighborhoods further out from the center such as Poble Nou, Poble Sec and Gràcia for the cheapest and most authentic food!
 For example, try Gata Mala.

-It’s vegetarian and vegan-friendly city too, with meals under €10.
+It’s a vegetarian and vegan-friendly city too, with meals under €10.
 I would recommend Veggie Garden, Cat Bar or Biocenter.
+There are also many coffee shops you can explore in Barcelona!

 France may be reputable for making good crêpes but they’re just as delicious in Barcelona!
 Try sweet or savory for under €10 at Creps Barcelona.